GaloisInc/cryfsm/README.md

 Defaults to `valid`.

 `-g EXPR`: Specify how input bits should be grouped when producing the program template.
-Can be either a cryptol expression or a JSON object; in either case, it should be a list of strings.
+The `EXPR` can be either a cryptol expression or a JSON object; in either case, it should be a list of strings.
 Any adjacent elements with the same string are grouped together.
+To ease usage with obfuscation tasks, you may also pass `-g #` to get a grouping which contains string representations of the numbers `0` to `n-1`, where `n` is as in the type of the expression given to `-e`.
 Defaults to `grouping`.

 `-o FILE`: Choose a file to output to.
 If not specified, results are printed to stdout.